> About MFPD > Command Staff

 Deputy Chief - Training Robin Echele

-Deputy Chief Echele's current State of Missouri certifications include; Fire Fighter I & II, Fire Investigator, Fire Officer II, and Fire Service Instructor III.
-He recently received national certification as a Fire Department Incident Safety Officer.
+Chief Echele is State of Missouri Certified Fire Investigator, Fire Officer II, and Fire Service Instructor III.
+He has National Certification as a Fire Department Incident Safety Officer.
 He is also a Hazardous Materials Technician with the St. Louis County Emergency Response Team.
-He has been through Technical Heavy Rescue training, Basic & Advanced Tactical Medic training, as well as trained in – and an instructor for – National Incident Management Systems (NIMS) basic, advanced and command level training courses.

 Fire Marshal Roger Herin

-Roger Herin began his career with the Monarch Fire Protection District in 1984 as the first Fire Inspector for the fire district.
+Roger Herin began his career with the Monarch Fire Protection District in 1984 as the first Fire Inspector for the Fire District.
 Prior to that, he was employed by St. Louis County as a Public Works Inspector.
-Roger was promoted to the newly created position of Assistant Fire Marshal in the year 2000.
-On April 1, 2011, Roger was promoted to Fire Marshal.
-He is certified through the International Code Council, as a Master Code Professional, which includes certifications in all disciplines of code enforcement.
-He is also holds certifications from the State of Missouri as a Fire Inspector, Fire Investigator and Fire Service Instructor.
-He is also certified through the National Fire Protection Association as a Fire Inspector.
-Roger has an Associates degree in Fire Protection Technology, which he attained at St. Louis Community College at Forest Park.
-He is also a graduate of several fire prevention courses at the National Fire Academy in Emmitsburg Maryland.
+Roger was promoted to Assistant Fire Marshal in the year 2000 and on April 1, 2011, he was promoted to Fire Marshal.
+Chief Herin is certified through the International Code Council as a Master Code Professional, which includes certifications in all disciplines of code enforcement.
+He holds certifications from the State of Missouri as a Fire Inspector, Fire Investigator and Fire Service Instructor.
+Chief Herin is also certified through the National Fire Protection Association as a Fire Inspector.
+Roger has an Associateís degree in Fire Protection Technology.
+He is a graduate of key fire prevention courses from the National Fire Academy in Emmitsburg Maryland.

 A Shift Battalion Chief Ed Fassler

-Battalion Chief (BC) Ed Fassler began his career with the Monarch Fire Protection District in July 1996 as a Paramedic/Firefighter.
-Ed progressed through the ranks: an approved Engineer, EMS Supervisor, and Company Officer.
-June 20, 2016 Ed was promoted to Battalion Chief.
+Ed Fassler began his career with the Monarch Fire Protection District in July 1996 as a Paramedic/Firefighter.
+Ed progressed through the ranks: Engineer, EMS Supervisor, and Company Officer.
+June 20, 2016 Captain Fassler was promoted to Battalion Chief.

 BC Fassler has an Associate Degree in Fire Science, he is a licensed Paramedic, Strike Team Leader, and he is certified as a Hazardous Materials Technician.
-He is active on Officer and Instructor Development Committees, and he is the Fire District’s CCE911 Representative.
+Chief Fassler is active in Officer and Instructor Development and he is the Fire Districtís CCE911 (Dispatch) Representative.

 BC Fassler has a family heritage in Emergency Services; his father is a retired Deputy Chief and he has two brothers currently serving.
 Ed, his wife, and their three children are residents of the Fire District.